khorsmann/rtpsniff/README.md

 since it prints a status update every N seconds.)

 ### Build
+Choose an output module and build rtpsniff using make:
 ```
   make MOD_OUT=out_console  # for console output
   make MOD_OUT=out_syslog   # for syslog output